yegor256/blog/_drafts/rubygems.md

 When I release a new version of [jgd](https://github.com/yegor256/jekyll-github-deploy), a Ruby gem, to Rubygems.org, it takes 30 seconds of my time.
-Here is how I released a bug fix version 1.5.1, in [Github issue #6](https://github.com/yegor256/jekyll-github-deploy/issues/6):
+Here is how I released a bug fix for version 1.5.1, in [Github issue #6](https://github.com/yegor256/jekyll-github-deploy/issues/6):

 {% figure http://img.yegor256.com/2014/08/github-ticket-6.png 600 %}